DaveBackus/Data_Bootcamp_Book/pandas-input.md

 In this dataset, each column is a variable and each row is an observation.
 But if we were to plot one of the variables, it wouldn't make much sense.
 The observations string together countries, one after the other.
 What we'd like to do is compare countries, which this isn't set up to do -- yet.

 **Exercise.** Download the spreadsheet and open it in Excel.
 What does it look like?
-(You can use your Google fu here:  Google `penn world table 8.1`, go to the first link, and look for the Excel link.)
+(You can use your Google fu here:  Google "penn world table 8.1", go to the first link, and look for the Excel link.)

 **Exercise.** Change the input in the last line of code to `sheetname=2`.
 Why does this work?